 You can only really appreciate the size of Asia’s largest slum by looking out the window when flying into Mumbai.
 The warren of narrow streets is home to more than one million people.
-It can be smelly (you will encounter open sewers), dirty and overwhelming on occasion, but taking a tour of the slum is an insight into one of the most productive and resourceful communities who live and work here with startling good humour.
+It can be smelly (you will encounter open sewers), dirty and overwhelming on occasion, but taking a tour of the slum is an insight into one of the most productive and resourceful communities who live and work here with startling good humor.

 A boggling array of micro enterprises operates out of the slum, from potteries and soap makers to recycling and embroidery businesses.
 Tours are run by a not-for-profit company, which donates the majority of its proceeds to local charities and ensures the tour is culturally sensitive – you’ll be dissuaded from taking photographs.

 Creating over 900 films a year, twice the output of Hollywood, the Bollywood film industry is an important part of Mumbai’s culture.
 The most prolific studios, Sankraman and Balaji, open their doors for visitors to see the mechanics of the industry.

 Depending on the filming schedule, you might see movies being shot on set or get a peek into the glamorous make-up room.
 In a post-production suite, you’ll be shown how visual effects are added and the epic scores are composed and dubbed in.
 You can watch dancers re-create some famous Bollywood dance routines and even a few stunts in the purpose-built dance studio.

 Best time to visit Mumbai